Our Church School

 Collective Worship Policy June 2025

-At our school, Courageous Advocacy is expressed in many forms and is firmly embedded in our Christian Vision.
+At our school, justice and responsibility are expressed in many forms and is firmly embedded in our Christian Vision.
 We recognise that children have a natural sense of justice, and from an early age, we nurture this by encouraging empathy, kindness, and a willingness to take action.
 We empower our pupils to become the ‘change-makers of tomorrow’, instilling in them the belief that their voices matter and that they can make a real difference in the world around them.

 Through service to others, we help pupils understand that they can be advocates for those who cannot speak up for themselves.
 Whether supporting charitable causes, caring for the environment, or challenging inequality, our children are encouraged to live out their values in meaningful and practical ways.